 While specialisation is the way to go for many aspects of business, we find that corporate security companies that offer a wide range of services tend to stand out.

 When a private security firm comes with many offerings, it’s an indicator of the resources that they have at their disposal.
-Take it as a positive sign when a company can set you up with any number of electronic security systems, guard patrols, cash-in-transit protection, and satellite surveillance options.
+Take it as a positive sign when a company can set you up with any number of electronic security systems, guard patrols, cash-in-transit protection, security guard services and satellite surveillance options.

 Note that this bit of advice applies mainly to large entities like corporations, agencies, and sizeable organisations—more basic offerings are the best fit for smaller clients.